Being a Shopify store owner, you might wonder how to export my Shopify store. We will tell you exactly how it works and what limitations there are.

 - Step 3: Here, you can select the relevant export options: CSV or some other editable file format

 - Step 4: Confirm your selection and click on Export customers.

 5. How do I download all files from Shopify?

-So thats a wrap on our piece!
-Now that you have a complete idea of exporting your Shopify store, we hope that you wont be facing any problems in case you find yourself in unwanted situations.
-Remember, there is more than one method to export your store, follow the methods that suit you.
+So that’s a wrap on our piece!
+Now that you have a complete idea of exporting your Shopify store, we hope that you won’t face any problems if you find yourself in unwanted situations.
+Remember, there is more than one method to export your store; follow the methods that suit you.
 All the best!